 Yes Marks and Spencer is available in Crete!

-And so are top name labels like Zara, DNKY and Hugo Boss, Burberry, United Colors of Benetton, Amarni, etc.
+And so are top name labels like H&M, Zara, DNKY and Hugo Boss, Burberry, United Colors of Benetton, Amarni, etc.

 Other local independent shops and stores sell a wonderful range of footwear, handbags and clothing, mainly made in Greece.
 These are where you can get some real bargains.